tunecino/yii2-nested-rest/README.md

     ],
 ]
 ```
 As you may notice; by default; `$patterns` is pointing to 6 new actions different from the basic CRUD actions attached to the [ActiveController](http://www.yiiframework.com/doc-2.0/yii-rest-activecontroller.html) class.
 Those are the helper actions included in this extension and you will need to manually declare them whenever needed inside your controllers or inside a `BaseController` from which all others should extend.
 Also note that by default we are expecting an [OptionsAction](http://www.yiiframework.com/doc-2.0/yii-rest-optionsaction.html) attached to the related controller.
-That should be the case with any controller extending [ActiveController](http://www.yiiframework.com/doc-2.0/yii-rest-activecontroller.html) or its child, otherwise you should also implement `\yii\rest\OptionsAction`.
+That should be the case for any controller extending [ActiveController](http://www.yiiframework.com/doc-2.0/yii-rest-activecontroller.html)  or its child controllers.
+Otherwise, you should also implement `\yii\rest\OptionsAction`.

 The following is an example of a full implementation within the [controller::actions()](http://www.yiiframework.com/doc-2.0/yii-rest-activecontroller.html#actions%28%29-detail) function: